In Your Darkest Moments,

 hello!
 I’m kerri…

-It’s my desire is to make a real and tangible difference when you are suffering… to help you find your light… your magic… your mojo!
+It’s my desire to make a real and tangible difference in the lives of those who are grieving… to help you step from the darkness into the light…

-I’m Kerri Lewis, certified life transition coach and founder of SecondActMastery.com.
-I’ve been a consultant to entrepreneurs and small business owners for 25+ years, but it was my own experience with a major life transition that led to the inspiration to help others find their way back from a painful life event and begin to move toward a joyful, purposeful new chapter of life filled with light and love — without guilt, regret or sadness.
+I’m Kerri Lewis, grief and loss practitioner, certified coach and founder of SecondActMastery.com.
+I was a consultant to entrepreneurs and small business owners for 25+ years, but my own experience with divorce, a couple of broken relatonships and the death of my husband led to my inspiration to help others through their grieving process — to move forward, turn the page and open a new chapter of life filled with hope, light and love — without guilt, regret or sadness.

 Grief has no timeline.